 Beyond geeking out on the enchantment of somatobotanical connection and concoction, I’m into evolutionary astrology, beekeeping, pole dance and aerial arts.
 Between road trips I can often be found mountain biking, hiking or skiing in the beauty around Salida, Colorado.

 Influences Along with deep self-study, I’ve studied tuina with the Big Sky Somatic Institute, craniosacral therapy with the Upledger Institute, constitutional homeopathy with the School of Homeopathy and through the works of Catherine Coulter and Rajan Sankaran, and death and dying with Partners in Home Care Hospice.
 Some of my favorite herbal teachings are from Matthew Wood, Jim McDonald, 7song, Kiva Rose, Henriette Kress, Michael Moore, committed folk and clinical herbalists all over who’ve shared their ways – and the songs of the plants.
-As I found myself steeped in shadow alchemy and archetypal interpretation, writing from Edward Whitmont and Marion Wood have illuminated the way, and the works of Caffyn Jesse, Kirsten Hale and Peter Levine – and experience living with and transforming my own woundings – inform my understanding of trauma and C-PTSD.
-The kundalini force itself and the experiences of numerous others shape my feel for working with its vitality, and the ecstasy and dangers of an awakening body electric.
-And at the core of it, a childhood in the mountains of Montana and semi-nomadic adulthood with long periods of isolation have been deeply formative to my sense of being at home with wildness.
+The work of Edward Whitmont, Marion Wood, Kirsten Hale and Peter Levine have influenced my understanding of trauma, growth and the subconscious.
+And a childhood in the mountains of Montana and semi-nomadic adulthood with long periods of isolation have been deeply formative to my sense of being at home with wildness.